Open Bible Data Home About News OET Key

 For here indicates that what follows is a reason why someone should obey the commands introduced in [5:1](../05/01.md).
 Use a connector in your language that makes it clear that what follows is a reason for what came before.
 Alternate translation: “Do what I say, because”

-Here, lips and palate represent the words that the strange woman speaks.
+Here, lips represent the words that the strange woman speaks, and they are compared to fresh honey.
+This means that what the strange woman says is sweet and appealing.
 If it would be helpful in your language, you could express the meaning plainly.
-Alternate translation: “what words a strange woman says … is what she says”
+Alternate translation: “the words that a strange woman says seem sweet and appealing”

 Note 3 topic: figures-of-speech / metaphor